GitCoder052023/Trenvo/CODE_OF_CONDUCT.md

 ## Our Pledge

-We, as contributors and maintainers of The Wardrobe, are committed to fostering an open, welcoming, and inclusive community.
+We, as contributors and maintainers of Wardrobe, are committed to fostering an open, welcoming, and inclusive community.
 We pledge to make participation in this project a harassment-free experience for everyone, regardless of age, body size, disability, ethnicity, gender identity and expression, level of experience, nationality, personal appearance, race, religion, or sexual identity and orientation.

 ## Our Standards